shopware/docs/guides/plugins/plugins/plugin-fundamentals/use-plugin-configuration.md

 But what would happen, if there were more plugins providing the same technical name for their very own configuration field?
 How would you access the proper field, how would you prevent plugin conflicts?

 That's why the plugin configurations are always prefixed.
-By default, the pattern is the following: `<BundleName>.config.<configName>` Thus, it would be `SwagBasicExample.config.example` here.
+By default, the pattern is the following: `<BundleName>.config.<configName>`.
+Thus, it would be `SwagBasicExample.config.example` here.

 {% code title="<plugin root>/src/Subscriber/MySubscriber.php" %}